-This quick beef pho recipe is ideal for times when you have a craving but not the time nor effort to make it traditionally.
-It is basically a bowl of noodle soup that is flavoured with beef, toasted aromatics and spices.
-Normally taking at least 6 hours to prepare, this bowl of pure comfort can be on the table in 50 minutes for you and your family to enjoy.
+Quick beef pho is ideal for times when you have a craving but not the time or energy to make it from scratch.
+This recipe uses store-bought beef stock, which is transformed into delicious pho using toasted aromatics and spices.
+Beef pho from scratch would normally take at least six hours to prepare properly, however this quick beef pho can be on the table in 50 minutes for you and your family to enjoy.

-- Char the onions and ginger – Get the smoky flavour into your pho broth.
+- Char the onions and ginger – this adds a smoky flavour to your broth.

 - Toast the aromatics – This will greatly increase the aroma you can extract from the spices.

-- Adding chuck steak – We believe it is necessary to add beef steak to improve the richness and depth of flavour of the pho broth.
+- Add chuck steak – to improve the richness and depth of flavour of the broth.

-- Don’t skimp on the broth – Ok this is going to sound stupid but the amount of broth you have in the bowls matters.
-This is because the moisture from the noodles and garnishes will dilute the flavour of the pho broth.
-So, go easy on the noodles and fill those bowls up with delicious broth!
+- Don’t skimp on the broth – the amount of broth you have in the bowls matters.
+The moisture from the noodles and garnishes will dilute the flavour of the pho broth, so season it well and fill those bowls right up with delicious broth!

 - If you don’t like the sight of raw meat, then blanch them in the pho broth first before adding them into the bowls.

 - Make sure the water is boiling before adding the beef chunks.
 This will help stop scum from forming and making your broth cloudy.